A Day Trip To Explore Georgian Bay From Owen Sound To Wasaga Beach

 There were many stops on our day trip along Georgian Bay from Owen Sound to Wasaga Beach.
 Some we planned in advance.
 But many were pauses made on a whim.

+We assessed our risk of local travel and proceeded with caution.
 Much as we found on our other day trips around Ontario, travelling mid-week gave us wide open empty spaces.
 And some wonderful spots to enjoy.

 Have you explored Georgian Bay from Owen Sound to Wasaga Beach?
 Did you have a favourite stop along the way?